-We are fully sold out for our 2023 puppies.
-We’re starting to plan our 2024 litter now.
+We are not taking reservations for puppies at this time.
 Contact sarah@sunnyknollecofarm.com if you’re interested.
 We sometimes have fully trained adult reliable working LGDs available—please contact us for details and let us know about your needs for livestock protection.

 Our puppies have fantastic potential as livestock guardian dogs, homestead dogs, and family dogs if you have a large yard.